kubernetes/community/README.md

 ## Contribute

+A first step to contributing is to pick from the [list of kubernetes SIGs](sig-list.md).
+Start attending SIG meetings, join the slack channel and subscribe to the mailing list.
+SIGs will often have a set of "help wanted" issues that can help new contributors get involved.

-The [Contributor Guide](contributors/guide/README.md) provides detailed instructions on how to get your ideas and bug fixes seen and accepted, including:
+The [Contributor Guide](contributors/guide/README.md) provides detailed instruction on how to get your ideas and bug fixes seen and accepted, including:
 1. How to [file an issue]
 1. How to [find something to work on]
 1. How to [open a pull request]